SumoLogic/sumologic-documentation/docs/alerts/scheduled-searches/create-email-alert.md

 * **Search String.** The search query of the saved search.
 * **Time Range.** The time range that the saved search is set to use.
 * **Run Frequency.** The frequency that the saved search is set to run.
-* **Notification Threshold.** This is the alert condition that the saved search is set to use.
+* **Notification Threshold.** The alert condition that the saved search is set to use.
 * **Run At.** The time that the saved search has run.
 * **Scheduled By.** The name and email of the person who scheduled the saved search to run.
 * **Message Distribution.** Displays the message distribution of the saved search results in a column chart histogram on a timeline.
 Click to **View results in Sumo Logic**.